Meet The Media

 Coverage: Article in The York Press

-“The event was so well organised from start to finish, from the warm meet & greet to the impressive line-up of journalists, and the invaluable opportunity to sit down and pitch your business directly to them.
+“It was so well organised from start to finish, from the warm meet & greet to the impressive line-up of journalists, and the invaluable opportunity to sit down and pitch your business directly to them.
 It was not only a fantastic platform to promote your brand but also to connect and network with so many inspiring Yorkshire businesses.
-A huge well done to Jo and Linda for putting together such a successful and engaging event.
-Thank you.”
+A successful and engaging event.”

 Yorkshire fashion designer, Isabelle Randall